 In August 2014, Aurora became the first professional orchestra in the modern era to perform a symphony entirely from memory.
-That groundbreaking first performance of Mozart’s 40th symphony at the BBC Proms has been followed by other memorised performances of Mozart’s 41st; Beethoven’s third, fifth and sixth symphonies; Brahms’ first symphony; and Shostakovich’s ninth symphony.
+That groundbreaking first performance of Mozart’s 40th Symphony at the BBC Proms has been followed by other memorised performances of Mozart’s 41st; Beethoven’s Third, Fifth and Sixth symphonies; Brahms’ First Symphony; Shostakovich’s Ninth Symphony; and Berlioz’s Symphonie fantastique.

 We expect it of concerto soloists and opera singers, we’ve seen it with string quartets and choirs: an orchestra performing from memory is not an impossibility, nor a gimmick.
 On the contrary, for many members of Aurora, it has provided some of the most intense and rewarding musical experiences of their careers.